How Long Does Alcohol Stay in Your System?

 How Is Alcohol Processed in the Body?

+The body readily accepts and absorbs alcohol as soon as you take a drink.
 The body follows a pretty straightforward process when digesting alcohol.
-So the length of time alcohol stays in the system has more to do with how much a person drinks than any other factors.
-If you’ve ever had more than your “fair share” of drinks, you may recall a point where the “buzz” started to turn bad.
-After a certain point, the blood and tissues become a reservoir for any alcohol that’s not been metabolized.
-If this happens too many times, damage to the brain and tissues of the body will most likely develop.
+The length of time alcohol stays in the system is influenced by how much a person drinks, both how much alcohol in that moment and how much alcohol over the life of the person.1 If you’ve ever had more than your “fair share” of drinks, you may recall a point where the “buzz” started to turn bad, which happens when the alcohol digestion process gets overwhelmed.
+After a certain point, the blood and tissues become a reservoir for any alcohol that has not been metabolized.
+If this happens too many times, damage to the brain and tissues of the body can develop.2,3

 How Is Alcohol Digested?

-Alcohol is one the most accessible depressant drugs on the market as seen by the high rates of alcoholism in the US as well as around the world.
-As a depressant, alcohol slows down central nervous system processes, which affects just about every physical and mental activity carried out by the body.
-In effect, the body readily accepts and absorbs alcohol as soon as you take a drink.
+Alcohol is one the most accessible depressant drugs on the market.
+There are also high rates of alcoholism in the US as well as around the world.
+As a depressant, alcohol slows down central nervous system processes, affecting nearly all physical and mental activity.1

-Unlike food or other types of drugs, alcohol requires little to no digestion in terms of needing to break it down into a digestible form.
-Once in the stomach, 20 percent of the alcohol moves directly into the small blood vessels that carry water and nutrients throughout the body.
-The remaining 80 percent moves into the small intestines where it enters another group of small blood vessels that travel through the body.
+Unlike food or other types of drugs, alcohol requires little to no assistance to break it down into a digestible form.
+Once in the stomach, 20 percent of the alcohol is absorbed directly into the small blood vessels that carry water and nutrients throughout the body.
+The remaining 80 percent moves into the small intestines where it enters another group of small blood vessels that travel through the body.1

-The rate at which alcohol enters the body slows down when ingested with food.
-Slower absorption rates help to increase the time it takes a person to get fully intoxicated.
+The rate at which alcohol enters the bloodstream slows down when ingested with food.1 Slower absorption rates help to increase the time it takes a person to get fully intoxicated.

 Treatment graduates recommend looking at amenities

 Liver Metabolism Rates